Boxing: Boxer/out-fighter

 A classic "boxer" or stylist (also known as an "out-fighter") seeks to maintain distance between himself and his opponent, fighting with faster, longer range punches, most notably the jab, and gradually wearing his opponent down.
 Due to this reliance on weaker punches, out-fighters tend to win by point decisions rather than by knockout, though some out-fighters have notable knockout records.
-They are often regarded as the best boxing strategists due to their ability to control the pace of the fight and lead their opponent, methodically wearing him down and exhibiting more skill and finesse than a brawler.
+They are often regarded as the best boxing strategists due to their ability to control the pace of the fight and lead their opponent, methodically wearing them down and exhibiting more skill and finesse than a brawler.
 Out-fighters need reach, hand speed, reflexes, and footwork.

 Notable out-fighters include Muhammad Ali, Larry Holmes, Joe Calzaghe, Wilfredo Gómez, Salvador Sánchez, Cecilia Brækhus, Gene Tunney, Ezzard Charles, Willie Pep, Meldrick Taylor, Ricardo "Finito" López, Floyd Mayweather Jr., Roy Jones Jr., Sugar Ray Leonard, Miguel Vázquez, Sergio "Maravilla" Martínez, Wladimir Klitschko and Guillermo Rigondeaux.
-This style was also used by fictional boxer Apollo Creed.
+This style was also used by Olympic boxer Sydney Greve and fictional boxer Apollo Creed.